mondoohq/installer/examples/packer-aws/README.md

 # Build an AMI Image with Packer & Mondoo Vulnerability Scan

-This example assumes you have basic knowledge Packer and AWS.
+This example assumes you have basic knowledge of Packer and AWS.
 If you are unfamiliar with Packer, have a look at their great [tutorials](https://www.packer.io/intro/getting-started/build-image.html).

 ## Preconditions